ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/build_a_model.md

 ## About

-The following instructions below outline how to build an ACCESS model and its dependencies, using the build-from-source package manager [Spack](https://spack.readthedocs.io).<br>
+The following instructions outline how to build an ACCESS model and its dependencies, using the build-from-source package manager [Spack](https://spack.readthedocs.io).<br>

+These instructions may suit more advanced users who are making iterative changes and need to repeatedly modify the source code, recompile it and run tests.
+This option also requires setting up a Spack build environment.<br>
+If you want to modify and build a model, consider checking [Create Prereleases and Releases for an ACCESS Model](/models/run-a-mode/create-a=prerelease) first.

-This build workflow is specifically designed to run on the [National Computating Infrastructure (NCI)](https://nci.org.au/about-us/who-we-are) supercomputer [_Gadi_][gadi].
+The build workflow described in this page is specifically designed to run on the [National Computating Infrastructure (NCI)](https://nci.org.au/about-us/who-we-are) supercomputer [_Gadi_][gadi].

 The following instructions outline how to trigger a prerelease build of [ACCESS-OM2][om2 config] after modifying its [MOM5 component].
 All other components of the official [ACCESS-OM2 release][om2 repo] will remain unchanged.